To See Greater Student Success, First Focus on your Faculty Hiring Plan

 3 faculty hiring steps to improve academic outcomes

 As a human resources professional in Higher Education, you know that effective staff and faculty are critical to student success.

 You might not be surprised to learn that others in your position struggle to find quality hires.
-And, recent research indicates, this struggle might be related to a lack of formal hiring plans and processes.
+And, recent research indicates, this struggle might be related to a lack of a formal faculty hiring plan and process.

-“We’re able to recruit for all of our employment needs, including staff and full- and part-time faculty, with multiple position types that act differently from beginning to end,” said Danny Linton of the University of Memphis, who uses PeopleAdmin’s SelectSuite talent management solution.
+“We’re able to recruit for all of our employment needs, including staff and full- and part-time faculty, with multiple position types that act differently from beginning to end,” said Danny Linton of the University of Memphis, who uses PeopleAdmin’s HigherEd platform.

 Danny knows that now, more than ever, efficient and effective hiring plans and processes are critical.

 Below are steps to improve your staff and faculty hiring:

 Most involvement in faculty hiring is informal and based in private conversation, which reduces consistency and the trust that comes from collaboration and visibility.
 Here’s how to change that:

 - Set aside time to develop formal plans and processes for your hiring.
 Consider your objectives, who you will want involved, major milestones, when and how the process begins, etc.